yangl1996/homepage/content/_index.md

 Two examples are [Prism](https://github.com/yangl1996/prism-rust), a cryptocurrency that supports more than
 80,000 transactions per second, and [DispersedLedger](https://github.com/yangl1996/dispersed-ledger), a method that allows BFT state machine replication protocols to run well on variable-bandwidth networks.
+My research has been supported by Ethereum Foundation.

-Occasionally, I write about what I do in [my blog](https://blog.leiy.me).
+Occasionally, I write about what I do in
+[my blog](https://blog.leiy.me).
 When away from the keyboard, I enjoy hiking, cycling, sailing and travelling.
 Plus, I am a licensed amateur radio operator.
 My callsign is KC1NOR.